tastycode-dev/tastycode-dev.github.io/_drafts/finite-difference-at-60-fps.md

 realized that it might be a good candidate to run on GPU as well.
 In my previous post, [Pricing Derivatives on a Budget](), I presented benchmarks for pricing American Options on CPU vs GPU.

-After reading this post, you will be ready to start your own journey with GPU programming in C++.
+I hope, that after reading this post, you will be ready to start your own journey with GPU programming in C++.
 It's neither scarry nor difficult, believe me.
-I'm going to share with you everything I learned while porting my finite-difference pricer for American options from CPU to GPU.
+I'm going to share with you everything I learned while porting the finite-difference pricer for American options to GPU.

-We will use C++ and CUDA SDK from Nvidia.
-You have freedom to install CUDA on Windows or Linux.
+We will use C++ and CUDA SDK from Nvidia, which you can install it on Windows or Linux.
 In my case, it was Windows 11 and Ubuntu 22.04.
-I also use Visual Studio 2022 with CMake-based projects which allow me to comfortably compile my code on both platforms.
+I also use Visual Studio 2022 with CMake-based projects, which allow me to comfortably compile my code on both platforms.

 ## GPU Memory